yeoman/update-notifier/readme.md

 ### updateNotifier([settings])

-Checks if there are is an available update.
-Accepts some settings defined below.
-Returns an object with some update info if there is an available update, otherwise `undefined`.
+Checks if there is an available update.
+Accepts settings defined below.
+Returns an object with update info if there is an available update, otherwise `undefined`.

 ### updateNotifier.notify([message || defer])

-A convenience method that will inform the user about an available update, see screenshot.
+A convenience method that will inform the user about an available update (see screenshot).
 By default it will display the message right away.
-However if you supply a custom message or `true` it will be displayed right before the process exits.
+However, if you supply a custom message or `true` it will be displayed right before the process exits.

 ### Settings